 Thus, the sampling activity proposed to be conducted was similar to that of Phase 8 and limited to potential mixing areas for adults, such as Central Atlantic, Canarias and Morocco.
 The main objective of the proposed sampling scheme was to complete the sampling conducted in previous Phases in order to provide the necessary material (in terms of sample number and quality) for the various types of analyses envisaged in this and future Phases of the GBYP program.
 Tasks related to the review of larval collections in Bay of Biscay, to confirm and provide new insights on the BFT spawning in this area, as well a feasibility study to evaluate the potential use of the larvae sampled within the surveys currently developed for estimating a larval index of SSB in the Balearic sea for several types of genetic studies were also performed.
-As regards sampling large individuals for constructing the age length key, which was one of the priorities identified by the Bluefin Species Group, it was decided to focus the effort of the Consortium in collecting hard parts from the individuals from Atlantic Ocean, while the sampling of individuals in the farms.
+As regards sampling large individuals for constructing the age length key, which was one of the priorities identified by the Bluefin Species Group, it was decided to focus the effort of the Consortium in collecting hard parts from the individuals from Atlantic Ocean, while the sampling of individuals in the Mediterranean will be carried out within other activities, mainly through the contracts for sampling adults in the farms.
 It should be mentioned that this task in the future might be achieved through national sampling programs, such as those developed in relation to EU Data Collection Framework.